 Scoutmaster Position-Specific Training (S24)

-This course is intended to provide troop leadership with the information and tools they need to lead successful Boy Scout troops.
-This course teaches practical ways to instill the Scouting methods into troop programs and covers the roles of the Scoutmasters and Assistants in a boy-led troop.
+This course is intended to provide troop leadership with the information and tools they need to lead successful troops.
+This course teaches practical ways to instill the Scouting methods into troop programs and covers the roles of the Scoutmasters and Assistants in a youth-led troop.
 Topics covered: • The Purpose of Scouting and Your Role • The Patrol Method • Outdoor & Advancement Programs • Program Planning • Troop Administration.
 The training takes about four and a half hours to complete.
 Bring: BSA Health and Medical Record (Part A & B for all Scouting events), note-taking materials, Troop Leader Guidebook, Boy Scout Handbook, registration fee.
 This course for this session, (4/8/16), will move immediately to IOLS for the remainder of the weekend.

 Training the Chartered Organization Representative (D72)